FOR A LINK TO PURCHASE THE CD OR MP3 DOWNLOADS, PLEASE VISIT OUR MUSIC PAGE: LINK TO MUSIC PAGE

 Joining Ken onstage is Patrick D'Arcy, also from Dublin, one of the finest uilleann pipers in the United States.
 Patrick has toured extensively with many well known artists throughout the world and is also a talented pennywhistle and bodhran player.
 He is an expert on the culture and history of the Irish pipes and as such is a much sought after teacher and consultant.
 His work has been featured in many film, television and live theatre productions.

 Bryan Dobbs is the “sound” of the Ne’er Duwels.
-Originally from New Mexico, Bryan adds the mysterious, the romantic and the attack that traverses the musical spectrum with the world techno sounds, while accompanying on the mandolin, the acoustic guitar or the very creative, innovative sounds of his Fender Stratocaster.
+Originally from New Mexico, Bryan adds the mysterious, the romantic and the attack that traverses the musical spectrum, accompanying on the mandolin, the acoustic guitar or the very creative, innovative sounds of his Fender Stratocaster.

 Grammy award winning percussionist Forrest Robinson provides the heartbeat of the ensemble.
 An alumni of the University of Tennessee at Chattanooga, Forrest has traveled the globe to perform with such artists as India Arie, Victor Wooten, Arrested Development, TLC, and many others.
 A lover of Celtic music and rhythms, Forrest drives the rhythm that combines The Ne’er Duwels' unique, eclectic blend of traditional Irish music and song with a modern, electronic edge.